neomake/neomake/README.md

 they get run for every pull request in different environments (via Docker also).

-You can run the tests locally, of course.

 ### Running tests

 #### Run all tests against your local Neovim and Vim